trylinux/lift/README.md

 #### Features

-- Apply asynchronous programming concepts and/or parallelization (multi-threading) to speed up the slow task of checking each IP address.
+- Apply asynchronous programming concepts and/or parallelization techniques (multi-threading) to speed up the slow task of checking each IP address.

 - Write a tool for adding signatures in a standard fashion.
 In doing so, users of lift can supply their own list of indicators against which lift will compare the devices that it checks.